-- The Clothesline Project, which involved a visual display where students and other members of the FIT community could create a shirt to represent a particular person's experience, whether by the survivor or someone who cares about them, in an effort to educate, document, and raise awareness of relationship violence; - Escalation Workshop, an engaging, emotional one-and-a-half-hour workshop, developed by the OneLove Foundation, transforming the way students view and discuss relationship abuse; - O Denim Day, a worldwide initiative to prevent sexual violence to enforce the message that "consent has nothing to do with what I wear," where members of the FIT community were asked to make a social statement with their fashion by wearing jeans as a visible means of protest against the misconceptions that surround sexual assault; - Sexual Assault Awareness Resource Fair, which provided resources and important information available from members of local community agencies and organizations who provide services and assistance to survivors of sexual assault and violence; - Protection and Self-Defense Workshop, which taught basic self-protection methods by the Chinese Hawaiian Kenpo Academy; - SUNY-wide initiatives such as Yards for Yeardley and SUNY's Got Your Back, which raise awareness about relationship abuse.
-SUNY and the One Love Foundation partnered for the second consecutive year with the goal or walking "Around the World for Yeardley," or 50 million yards.
-During the Yards for Yeardley event, a Sexual Assault Awareness Resource Fair also took place on the Breezeway at FIT with participants from local community partners, agencies, and organizations, such as the NYPD and Safe Horizon, who provide services and assistance to survivors of sexual assault and violence.
+- The Clothesline Project, which involved a visual display where students and other members of the FIT community could create a shirt to represent a particular person's experience, whether by the survivor or someone who cares about them, in an effort to educate, document, and raise awareness of relationship violence; - Escalation Workshop, an engaging, emotional, one-and-a-half-hour workshop, developed by the OneLove Foundation, transforming the way students view and discuss relationship abuse; - Denim Day, a worldwide initiative to prevent sexual violence by enforcing the message that "consent has nothing to do with what I wear."
+Members of the FIT community were asked to make a social statement with their fashion by wearing jeans as a visible means of protest against the misconceptions that surround sexual assault; - Sexual Assault Awareness Resource Fair, which provided resources and important information available from members of local community agencies and organizations who provide services and assistance to survivors of sexual assault and violence; - o Protection and Self-Defense Workshop, which taught basic self-protection methods by the Chinese Hawaiian Kenpo Academy; and - o SUNY-wide initiative "SUNY's Got Your Back," which raised awareness about relationship abuse.
+Students, faculty, and staff created over 1,000 comfort bags that were donated to local hospitals, rape crisis centers, and domestic violence shelters.
+Activist and musician Zeke Thomas headlined the day by providing entertainment and sharing his story with the FIT community.
+During the "SUNY's Got Your Back" event, a Sexual Assault Awareness Resource Fair also took place on the Breezeway at FIT with participants from local community partners, agencies, and organizations, such as the NYPD and Safe Horizon, which provides services and assistance to survivors of sexual assault and violence.

-The Counseling Center regularly sponsors programming open to students college-wide, such as Circle of Strength, a support group for survivors of sexual assault and abuse.
+The Counseling Center regularly sponsors programming open to students collegewide, such as Circle of Strength, a support group for survivors of sexual assault and abuse.

 The college's Residential Life department hosts a variety of programs on domestic violence, dating violence, stalking, and sexual assault.
 Some of these programs are led by RAs under the supervision of Resident Counselors (full-time FIT staff) during residence hall programming.
 Education is also provided as an "in-service" to RAs, including on topics such as consent and healthy relationships.
-In addition to the orientation training described above for RAs, past training, programming, and educational efforts, including specifically for 2018, have included:
+In addition to the orientation training described above for RAs, past training, programming, and educational efforts, including specifically for 2019, have included:

-- RA Training, Critical Conversations on Dating and Sex, facilitated by Residential Life staff - RA Training, Healthy Relationships and Bystander Intervention, facilitated by Residential Life staff - Residence Hall Association campus-wide program Condom Bar and Lounge in collaboration with campus departments, campus student organizations, and off-campus community organizations, which was focused on safe-sex education, healthy relationships, and personal health education - o Various RA bulletin boards on consent, healthy relationships, and safe sex - o RA programs with residents on consent, healthy relationships, and safe sex
+- RA Training, Critical Conversations on Dating and Sex, facilitated by Residential Life staff - RA Training, Healthy Relationships and Bystander Intervention, facilitated by Residential Life staff - Residence Hall Association campuswide program Condom Bar and Lounge in collaboration with campus departments, campus student organizations, and off-campus community organizations, which was focused on safe-sex education, healthy relationships, and personal health education - O Various RA bulletin boards on consent, healthy relationships, and safe sex - o RA programs with residents on consent, healthy relationships, and safe sex